BlueberryDuck/GameServerController/README.md

           -v /var/run/docker.sock:/var/run/docker.sock \
           -e BOT_TOKEN=your_discord_bot_token \
           -e GAME_NAME=YourGameName \
+          -e CHANNEL_NAME=channel-name \
           --name gameservercontroller \
           gameservercontroller

     - Replace `your_discord_bot_token` with your actual Discord bot token.
     - Replace `YourGameName` with the game name as specified in `config.json` (e.g., `Palworld`).
+    - Replace `channel-name` with the discord channel name where the bot should operate.

 6.  **Invite Bot to Discord Server**: